Installing Windows 11 in UTM on macOS and Apple Mac M1

 At the next screen, we can specify how much RAM we want to allocate and how many CPU cores.
 I would recommend leaving this as it is and clicking Continue.

-At the Storage step, we can specify the virtual hard drive size.
+At the Storage step, we can specify the virtual hard drive size (recommend 128GB).
 This is the maximum hard drive size and this will be used depending on how many Windows will need.
 In the beginning, you will see that your Windows will use something like 15GB only.

 At Shared Directory we can specify the local folder to be visible in a virtual machine.
 I would recommend setting the Downloads folder and then clicking Continue.

 In the summary, we can specify the name of our virtual machine and Save the settings.

 Right now we just need to press the play button and follow the step-by-step installation instruction of the Windows Setup.

 After the installation restarts let’s Eject the Windows ISO file by clicking the disc icon from the top-right corner.
 This will allow you to start booting your system instead trying to do this once again from the ISO file.